 “Freedom is a word I rarely use without thinking of the times that I’ve been loved.” —Donovan Leitch

-This blog is the ongoing story of these travels, of a second life lived on the road around the world with no more possessions than can fit in a 65 liter (mid-size) trekking backpack.
+This blog is the ongoing story of these travels, of a second life lived on the road around the world for a time with no more possessions than can fit in a 65 liter (mid-size) trekking backpack.
 Perhaps it is just a diary of sorts, a la “Travels with Charlie”.
 It will be here for your enjoyment if you wish to follow along.
 You may be inspired to go to some of these places yourselves one day.

 Many years ago, Mel was a rock climber and mountaineer, and he has headed back up to the high country, and also to the lowland trails.
 These are spiritual places for him.